Models - Identified Model Categories and their Traits

 Example is not the main thing in influencing others.
 It is the only thing. - Albert Schweitzer

-We propose the following models, or meta-ideas, for idea submissions.
-There may be unknown collateral issues:
+We propose the following models, or meta-ideas, as a basis for idea submissions.
+There may be collateral issues:

 - Heat Exchanger

 - Atmospheric Aerosol

 - Albedo Conditioning

 - Ocean Deacidification

 - Ocean Farming